craftworkgames/website/docs/features/collision/collision.md

 See [Spatial Hashing](https://www.gamedev.net/tutorials/programming/general-and-gameplay-programming/spatial-hashing-r2697/) on GameDev.

 ### Layer

+(Advanced/Optional: First you do not need to even create a layer, this is just explaining how things work behind the scenes.
+Skip to the [Full Example](#full-example) for the bare minimum.)

 You can create a Layer and `Insert` "entities" (Instances of classes that extend `ICollisionAgent`).
 Once you've added the entities, you can `Add` the Layer into a `CollisionComponent`.
 Additionally, you may also add the layer without entities, so long as in your `ICollisionAgent` class you override the `LayerName` property so you can modify it to match the name of the layer you pass into the `CollisionComponent`.